pitprok/kubernetes-httpd-dynamic-reverse-proxy/README.md

 After configuring the selection criteria and providing the locations of the necessary files, running setup.sh automatically builds the docker image, creates the necessary service account, role and role binding, and deploys the pod.

-Alternatively, each yml can be modified separately to suit the needs of the user and applied individually.
+Alternatively, each .yml file can be modified separately to suit the needs of the user and applied individually.
 You can find details about the use of each component below.

+## Testing the application

+After creating an httpd and a web server pod that match the criteria set in the installation guide, the web server will automatically appear in your mod_proxy_balancer configuration file.

 ## Components analysis